slint-ui/slint/api/rs/slint/mcu.md

 In bare metal environments it is your responsibility to substitute and connect functionality that is otherwise provided by the operating system:

- * Select crates that allow you to initialize the chips that drive peripherals, such as a touch input or display controller.
+ * Select crates that allow you to initialize the chips that operate peripherals, such as a touch input or display controller.
    If there are no crates, you may have to to develop your own drivers.
  * Drive the event loop yourself by querying peripherals for input, forwarding that input into computational modules of your application and instructing Slint to render the user interface.